Design and build your dream life, or just decide to be happy

 • What do you keep putting off because you’re too tired, too busy, or unsure where to begin?

 If these parts of your life improved, what would it look and feel like?
-Picture a regular day, not a perfect one.
-Focus on changes that feel real and meaningful rather than dramatic.
+Picture a perfect day.
+Focus on changes that feel real and meaningful.

 Helpful cues: